leylabmpi/Struo/README.md

 be processed, and then the database(s) will be re-created with old + new genomes.

-First, add new genomes to the input table.
+To create a database with more genomes:

-Then, delete the following files (if they exist):
+* Add new genomes to the input table.

-* humann2 database
+* **If** you want to over-write your old databases:
-  * all_genes_annot.dmnd
+  * DO NOT change the `db_name:` parameter in the config.yaml file
-* kraken database
+* **OR if** you want to create new database:
-  * hash.k2d
+  * Change the `db_name:` parameter in the config.yaml file
-  * taxo.k2d
+* Re-run the snakemake pipeline.
-* bracken database
+  * Snakemake should skip the genomes that have already been processed.
-  * database100mers.kraken
+  * Use `--dryrun` to see what snakemake is going to do before actually running the pipeline.
-  * database150mers.kraken
+  * You may need to set `use_ancient: True` in order to have snakemake skip the diamond mapping for humann2

-Finally, re-run the snakemake pipeline.
-Snakemake should skip the genomes that have already been processed.
-Use `--dryrun` to see what snakemake is going to do before actually running the pipeline.
+    * This is needed if the timestamps on the genome gene files have been (accidently) modified since the last run.

 ### Adding existing gene sequences to humann2 databases